OpenResearchInstitute/ka9q-sdr/README.md

 The "Options" window selects the various options for the "Linear" demodulator.
-You can select an entry with the mouse or type the mode into a pop up box with the 'o' command.
+You can select an entry with the mouse or type the mode into a pop up box with the `o` command.

 The output-only "SDR Hardware" window shows the nominal A/D sample rate, TCXO offset, nominal tuner frequency (uncorrected by the TCXO